 So how are we doing in terms of employment and unemployment in the USA?
 Americans are not producing the number of jobs needed as compared to the number of people leaving the US labor force (shown below).

-According to the US Bureau of Labor Statistics, since year 2000, 7,150,000 people entered the US labor force as opposed to 22,739,000 who departed as indicated by the BLS category entitled “Not in the Labor Force”, which is defined as able-bodied people that can work but chose not to work.
-These figures do not include 20 million people who are unemployed (U6 Rate).
+According to the US Bureau of Labor Statistics, since year 2000, 8,002,000 people entered the US labor force as opposed to 23,465,000 who departed as indicated by the BLS category entitled “Not in the Labor Force”, which is defined as able-bodied people that can work but chose not to work.
+These figures do not include 19 million people who are unemployed (U6 Rate).
+These numbers indicate that while improving slightly, the US economy is not sustainable due to massive exodus of people from the labor force resulting in 30-year low labor participation rates and employment-to-population ratios.

 Detailed reports entitled, Jobenomics Employment Scoreboard and Jobenomics Unemployment Scoreboard, are updated monthly and are located in the ”Recent Posts” section.
 Check our postings regularly to see how America is progressing towards “20 by 20″.
 You can also review the numerous Jobenomics’ job creation projects and economic trends.
 I hope you visit often and look forward to your comments.